sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 * creating Issues
 * assigning Issues to developers
 * handling the Issue lifecycle (`Unstarted` => `Ongoing` => `Completed`)
-* creating branhes and merge requests
+* creating branches and merge requests
 * discussing merge requests (e.g. code reviews)
 * ... amont other things

 It is important to know that the aforementioned feature-rich solutions have nested Issue hierarchies: all nodes are Issues, but some Issues have relationships such as `is member of` with other Issues.
-In practice, this creates a network (or a graph) of Issues, which can also be seen as a hierarchy or a DAG or a tree. **One possible way** to structure this hierarchy is shown in the diagram below.
+In practice, this creates a network (or a graph) of Issues. **One possible way** to structure this hierarchy is shown in the diagram below.
 Note that there is no universal standard for this.
 Different companies may use different Scrum practices.
 Can an Epic be contained in another Epic?
 Maybe, maybe not.
 It depends on the company's business rules - which hopefully have been documented.

 ```puml
 @startmindmap